-The next-gen Range Rover Sport will arrive in the U.S. market as the 2023 Range Rover Sport, likely in the second half of next year.
-JLR updated the current-gen model in the country for MY2022 in June.
+The next-gen Range Rover Sport could arrive in the U.S. market as the 2023 Range Rover Sport, likely in the second half of the year.
+JLR updated the current-gen model in the country for MY2022 in June 2021.
 With the MY2022 update, it discontinued the plug-in hybrid variant, and according to a report from CarBuzz, the reason is the semiconductor chip shortage, which is creating supply chain issues.
 It is safe to assume that the plug-in hybrid variant will return to the U.S. market in the next generation.
 We expect the company to offer the next-gen Range Rover Sport as a PHEV right from launch.

 The next-gen Range Rover Sport’s prices could start at around USD 72,000.

 JLR is not planning an EV blitz like Volkswagen Group’s luxury brands, and it will gradually create a formidable EV line-up by the middle of the decade.
 Six Land Rover EVs (incl.
 Range Rover EVs) are in the pipeline, all due by 2026.